iridium-browser/website/_posts/2017-04-07-windows-osx-release-v57.md

 categories: news
 ---

-Following yesterday's release of version 57.0 for Ubuntu/Debain, we are now also releasing the latest builds for **Windows** and **Mac OSX**.
+Following yesterday's release of version 57.0 for Ubuntu/Debian, we are now also releasing the latest builds for **Windows** and **Mac OSX**.
 The Windows build is also available as a portable version.
+Releases for openSUSE and Fedora to follow shortly.
 <!--break-->

 [DOWNLOAD](/downloads/index.html "Download IridiumBrowser v57"){: .button .download}